 This patient was tested for the genes listed above using one or more of the following methodologies: target capture and short-read sequencing, long-range PCR followed by short-read sequencing, targeted genotyping, and/or copy number analysis.
 Please note that negative results reduce but do not eliminate the possibility that this individual is a carrier for one or more of the disorders tested.
-Please see Table 1 for a list of genes and diseases tested with the patient's personalized residual risk.
-If personalized residual risk is not provided, please see the complete residual risk table at go.sema4.com/residualrisk.
+Please view the Table of Residual Risks Based on Ethnicity at the end of this report or at go.sema4.com/residualrisk for gene transcripts, sequencing exceptions, specific detection rates, and residual risk estimates after a negative screening result.
+With individuals of mixed ethnicity, it is recommended to use the highest residual risk estimate.
 Only known pathogenic or likely pathogenic variants are reported.
 This carrier screening test does not report likely benign variants and variants of uncertain significance (VUS).
 If reporting of likely benign variants and VUS are desired in this patient, please contact the laboratory at 800-298-6470, option 2 to request an amended report.